This page contains information on the following topics. Click the link to jump to each topic:

 No entity in Texas can compel receipt of a COVID-19 vaccine by any individual, including an employee or a consumer, who objects to such vaccination for any reason of personal conscience, based on a religious belief, or for medical reasons, including prior recovery from COVID-19.

-The Equal Employment Opportunity Commission (EEOC) issued guidance to employers that generally supports an employer's ability to require proof of COVID-19 vaccination for workers physically present in the workplace:
+The Equal Employment Opportunity Commission (EEOC) enforces federal employment discrimination laws in the U.S. The EEOC issued guidance to employers that generally supports an employer's ability to require proof of COVID-19 vaccination for workers physically present in the workplace:

 The federal EEO laws do not prevent an employer from requiring all employees physically entering the workplace to be fully vaccinated against COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA and other EEO considerations discussed below.